No, once you request a vote by mail kit, you can only vote in this way. You cannot vote on election day or at the advance poll.

 After taking an oath or affirmation, agents can start their duties.
 Agents are allowed to observe the election activity and be present at the counting of the votes.
 Agents can also view the voter’s list, ask for the affirmation or oath of a voter, object to a specific voter, confirm that the ballot box is empty before the voting begins, examine ballots, object to a specific ballot and be present at a recount.

 No. Agents cannot campaign or distribute campaign materials (physically or electronically (e.g., using social media) at the polling station or within 30 meters of the polling station, and must remain respectful to all voters, the electoral process, the Returning Officer and all other election officials.
 This includes not distributing election results until the results are officially declared by the Returning Officer.

 No, the Returning Officer does not have to wait for a candidate or an agent in order to start counting the ballots.
 The candidate has the right to be present or have an agent present during the counting but it is the candidate’s responsibility to have a presence at each polling station that they wish to be observed.
 A candidate may appoint one agent per polling station.

 A term of office shall begin within two weeks of being elected.
 Note that before starting a term of office a councillor must be sworn-in.

 The Returning Officer has the authority to do the swearing-in.
 A Clerk, Provincial Court Judge, Justice of the Peace and Commissioner for Oaths may also swear-in newly elected/acclaimed councillors.

-The Town Clerk or Returning Officer shall call a meeting within fourteen days of the election.
+The City Clerk or Returning Officer shall call a meeting within fourteen days of the election.